aurorascharff/redwoodsdk-todos/STEPS.md

 - Wrap todos in ViewTransition.
 Customize enter and exit on grid.
 Animates down and the list goes up.
 - But if you do this, it's going to opt-in the whole subtree to unintended animations, so what you typically do add a default of none, so it doesnt crossfade everything else.
 - Since we are using Actions for our reorder, we can wrap another ViewTransition around our items to animate them reordering.
 Showcase the animations!
 - Let's add a slide in to the home screen too!
+RedwoodSDK navigations use transitions, so we can wrap the main content in a ViewTransition to animate between pages.
 - React has let me declaratively define my view trans, while doing all the work and handling all the possible edge cases.
 I'm really bad at animations but I was still able to add all this!

 ## Fetch based to stream based payload

 - We can actually move beyond this.
 Redwood provides realtime functionality, utilizing websockets and cloudflare durable objects.
 I have a third route here, a realtime reactions page.
-Add it to worker.
 - Getting the theme and reactions from a durable object, using server components.
 - Mutation with an emoji picker client component and server functions.
+- Not that hard to make it realtime.
-- (Double tabs, working as expected here).
+- Double tabs, working as expected here, only updating one.
-- Now, let's try switching from a fetch-based RSC payload to a streamed-based RSC payload.
+- Now, let's try switching from a fetch-based RSC payload to a streamed-based RSC payload, hook it up to websockets.
 - We can switch from InitClient -> InitRealtimeClient with a key that determines which group of clients should share updates, we'll just do the pathname.
 Same durable object instance.
 - Exported the realtime durable object in worker.tsx, then wire up our worker route with realtimeRoute of a reactions durable object here, connecting the websocket to the appropriate durable object.
 - Now, our page can update over websockets, persistent bidirectional connection!
-(Try it double tabs again).
+Try it double tabs again.
 - Triggering server functions, client connected on the same key.
 Regenerate payload to all client on same key, client receive same RSC payload.
 Durable objects scale infinitely.

 ## Release to production